Get $399 worth of free accessories with every mattress purchase.

-Both Nectar and Puffy offer a full array of bed sizes, including twin, twin XL (a slightly longer twin bed), full, king, and California king (a wider but shorter king bed.)
+Both Nectar and Puffy offer a full array of bed sizes, including twin, twin XL (a slightly longer twin bed), full, queen, king, and California king (a wider but shorter king bed).
 Queen beds are the most popular for adults, but consider whether you sleep with a partner or pets when selecting a new bed.
-A larger mattress, provided it fits in your space, might be more comfortable.
+A larger mattress, provided it fits in your space, may be more comfortable.

 Selecting the proper height mattress is also important.
 A difference of even a few inches can influence how easy it is to get in and out of bed.
 Mattress height can also make a difference in the sheets you need to purchase; taller mattresses need sheets with deeper pockets, which you’ll need to purchase if you don’t already have them.

 Choosing a mattress that isn’t too heavy is important if you plan to move your bed after setting it up.
 Although foam mattresses tend to be easier to move in general because of their flexibility, a heavier bed can be challenging for one person to handle.
 You’ll also need to carry your new bed (still compressed) from your door into your home.
 Nectar offers optional White Glove delivery and set up, but Puffy does not.
 That could be a key consideration when making your choice.

 With the exception of the Puffy Royal, Nectar and Puffy offer a comparable selection of mattresses.
 All are available in all sizes from twin to California king.
 They range from 10 to 14 inches in height; at 14 inches, the Puffy Royal is the tallest mattress.
 The Puffy Royal is also the heaviest option at 100 pounds, but it only weighs 6 pounds more than the Nectar Lush.
 The Nectar, Puffy, and Puffy Lux all weigh within five pounds of each other, with the Puffy the lightest at 69 pounds.